tobycrisford/wordle_solver/README.md

 Suppose we want to evaluate how valuable the letter 'a' is to have in position 1.
 Placing the letter 'a' in position 1 can have 3 possible outcomes: it could turn green, orange or grey.
 These outcomes partition the set of possible words into 3, depending on which outcome they are consistent with.
 For example, of the ~12,000 words in Wordle's valid word list, suppose 1,000 would be consistent with the green outcome (i.e. they start with an 'a'), 5,000 would be consistent with the orange outcome (i.e. they contain an 'a' but it's not the first letter), and 6,000 would be consistent with the grey outcome (i.e. they contain no 'a's) (these numbers have all been made up for this example).

-Just like with the words, we want to minimize the expected logarithm of the number of words that will remain once we have been told the outcome of our guess (and here we are only considering the information we get from the letter 'a' in position 1).
+As explained above, we want to minimize the expected logarithm of the number of words that will remain once we have been told the outcome of our guess (and here we are only considering the information we get from the letter 'a' in position 1).
 What would that be in this made up example?
 Well, assuming all valid words are equally likely to be the answer, there's a 1,000/12,000 chance that we would be left with 1,000 options, a 5,000/12,000 chance that we would be left with 5,000 options, and a 6,000/12,000 chance that we would be left with 6,000 options.
 If we denote the three probabilities by p_1, p_2, p_3, and the total size of the word list by N, then the general formula is going to be given by:

 <img src="https://render.githubusercontent.com/render/math?math=\sum_{i} p_{i} \log(p_{i} N)">

 This is the quantity we want to minimize.
 If we compute its value for letter a in position 1, we can use that as a 'score' for letter a in position 1.
-If we repeat this for every letter in every position, we can then compute the score for any word by summing the scores of its letters.
+If we repeat this for every letter in every position, we can then compute the score for any word by summing the scores of its letters, according to their positions.
 The best word will be the one with the lowest score.

 We can actually simplify this formula a bit.
 It follows from the basic properties of logarithms that: